Chester-Gillon/switch_test/README.md

 regular network stack.

 With the same computer booted into Ubuntu 18.04 the frames received from the Mellanox ConnectX-2 had the VLAN tag.
 I.e. appears to be a Windows driver limitation.

+== Mellanox ConnectX-4 Lx not capturing VLAN tags under Windows 10 21H1 ==

+Same issue as with the Mellanox ConnectX-2 above.

+With the same computer booted into AlmaLinux 8.5 the frames received from the Mellanox ConnectX-4 Lx had the VLAN tag.
+I.e. appears to be a Windows driver limitation.